 Slender and carefree makes a great hedge plant for tight spaces.
 Prolific bloomer, covered with classic bottlebrush spring and early summer.
 Heat-loving, drought tolerant when established.
 Full sun.
 Zone: 8 – 11

-Compact form, covered in wonderfully fragrant clusters of creamy-white, button-like double flowers, produces vine-like stems, making it perfect for clipped hedge, small trellis or espalier specimen.
+Compact form, covered in wonderfully fragrant clusters of creamy-white, button-like double flowers.
+It produces vine-like stems, making it perfect for clipped hedge, small trellis or espalier specimen.
 Partial to full sun.
 Zone: 10 – 11

 Masses of vibrant, purplish magenta, pea-like flowers adorn the compact mound of gray-green foliage for much of the year.
 A wonderful patio container plant or mixed into a perennial garden.Partial to full sun.
 Zone: 9 – 11